-FOOD
+FOOD 🖫

+• Fish & seafood that has been caught must be Marine Stewardship Council (MSC) certified (see www.msc.org/ for more information and to find certified suppliers).

+• Fish & seafood that has been farmed should be Aquaculture Stewardship Council (ASC) certified whenever possible (more information).

+• Eggs (including those used or contained within recipes or ingredients) must be free range, and preferably RSPCA Assured.

+• Fruit and vegetables should be seasonal and certified organic whenever possible.
+Bananas should be Fairtrade.
+Where applicable, other fruit and vegetables should also be Rainforest Alliance and/or Fairtrade certified.
+Look for GM free produce.

+• Chocolate must be Fairtrade and/or Soil Association Organic certified, with Rainforest Alliance accepted when these are not available.

-- Fish & seafood that has been caught must be Marine Stewardship Council (MSC) certified (see www.msc.org/ for more information and to find certified suppliers). - Fish & seafood that has been farmed should be Aquaculture Stewardship Council (ASC) certified whenever possible (see http://www.asc-aqua.org/ for more information). - Eggs (including those used or contained within recipes or ingredients) must be free range, and preferably RSPCA Assured. - Fruit and vegetables should be seasonal and certified organic whenever possible.
-Where applicable, fruit and vegetables should also be Rainforest Alliance and/or Fairtrade certified.
-Look for GM free produce. - Chocolate must be Rainforest Alliance and/ or Fairtrade certified whenever possible. - Food containing palm oil should be RSPO (Roundtable on Sustainable Palm Oil) certified whenever possible. - Food containing soy (this should include direct use of soy e.g. soy oil, and where possible indirect use of soy such as that used in animal feed for fish, dairy and egg products i.e. soybean meal) should be RTRS or ProTerra certified whenever possible (if not available then other certification schemes for soy such as those specified under the FEFAC soy sourcing guidelines should be sought). - Food should be as healthy as possible; use low fat dairy products, minimum butter, mayonnaise, salt and sugar and whole grains rather than refined grains whenever possible. - The purchase of ingredients should support local producers as much as possible, whilst meeting our other requirements. - Products containing endangered flora or fauna species (according to CITES) are not acceptable. - Look for GM free food and produce.
+• Food containing palm oil must be RSPO (Roundtable on Sustainable Palm Oil), with a strong preference for segregated or identity preserved material.

+• Food containing soy (this should include direct use of soy e.g. soy oil, plant-based meat alternatives, and where possible indirect use of soy such as that used in animal feed for fish, dairy and egg products i.e. soybean meal) must be RTRS or ProTerra certified (if not available then other certification schemes for soy such as those specified under the FEFAC soy sourcing guidelines should be sought).

+• Food should be as healthy as possible; use low fat, unsweetened dairy products, minimum butter, mayonnaise, salt and sugar and whole grains rather than refined grains whenever possible.
+If using the traffic light labels, opt for most green and amber labelled food.
+Guidelines for nutritional information and traffic light labels found here.

+• The purchase of ingredients should support local producers as much as possible, whilst meeting our other requirements.

+• Products containing endangered flora or fauna species (according to CITES) are not acceptable.

+• Look for GM-free food and produce.

+• Sugar must be Fairtrade and/or Soil Association Organic where possible.

+• Biscuits must be Fairtrade and/or Soil Association Organic where possible.
+If palm oil present, it must be RSPO-certified.

+• Plant-based meat alternatives should contain a source of protein such as beans, pulses, mycoprotein, or eggs, as one or more of the ingredients and should follow recommendations in fat, saturated fat and salt outlined by SafeFood.

+• Plant-based dairy alternatives (e.g. milks, yogurts) should be unsweetened and at minimum fortified with calcium and B12.
+If possible, opt for products fortified with iodine and vitamin D as well.

-DRINK
+DRINK 💾

-- Water must be tap water; we will not accept or serve bottled water. - Tea and coffee must be either Rainforest Alliance or Fairtrade certified, or organic.
+• Water must be tap water; we will not accept or serve bottled water.

+• Tea and coffee must be Fairtrade certified and/or Soil Association Organic with Rainforest Alliance accepted when these are not available.

-- Wine must be either produced in the UK, Fairtrade or organic.
+• Wine must be either produced in the UK, Fairtrade and/or Soil Association Organic.
 Bottles should be sealed with real cork stoppers, and these should be FSC certified wherever possible.
-If non-cork stoppers are the only option, these should be recyclable screw caps. - Soft drinks should contain no added sugar or minimal sugar and be provided in as minimal packaging as possible.
+If non-cork stoppers are the only option, these should be recyclable screw caps.

+• Soft drinks should contain no added sugar or minimal sugar and be provided in as minimal packaging as possible.
+If smoothies or fruit juice is provided, serving size should not exceed 150ml.